Loading...

 The first 24 hours after a DUI arrest are critical.
 Here's a timeline of what typically happens:

 How Bail Works in Chowan County: Bail in Chowan County is determined by a magistrate based on factors such as the severity of the offense, your criminal record, and your ties to the community.
-You can pay bail in cash or through a bail bondsman.
+You can pay bail in cash or through a licensed bail bondsman.
 A bail bondsman will charge a non-refundable fee (typically 10-15% of the bail amount) to post bail on your behalf.
 (See /bail)

 Missing critical deadlines can have severe consequences for your case.
 Be sure to mark these dates on your calendar: